openapistack/docs/docs/api-first.md

 ## No Code Generation

-Lots of code generation tools out there for OAS, but developers don't always enjoy working with code generation tools.
+Lots of code generation tools out there for OAS, but developers don't always enjoy working with code generation.
 Achieving great developer experience in a codebase with generated code is not always easy and often requires significant investment.

 With openapi-stack you can say goodbye to generated client implementations or annoying backend boilerplate.